NVIDIA/spark-rapids-tools/core/src/main/scala/org/apache/spark/rapids/tool/benchmarks/README.md

 # Benchmarking Tools

-This package contains the relevant classes to write and run benchmarks for `RAPIDS TOOLS` for Apache Spark.
+This package contains the relevant classes to write and run benchmarks for `SPARK RAPIDS TOOLS` for Apache Spark.

 ## Writing a benchmark -
 * Extend `BenchmarkBase` and override the `runBenchmarkSuite` function